Trump & Biden Are Busy Trying To Determine Who Would Win In A Fistfight

 He went on, "I’ve been in a lot of locker rooms my whole life.
 I’m a pretty [darn] good athlete.
 Any guy that talked that way was usually the fattest, ugliest S.O.B. in the room."

-Not one to remain silent, the president responded to Biden via his favorite medium: Twitter.
+Not one to remain silent, the president responded to Biden via his favourite medium: Twitter.

 "Crazy Joe Biden is trying to act like a tough guy.
 Actually, he is weak, both mentally and physically, and yet he threatens me, for the second time, with physical assault," Trump tweeted.
 "He doesn’t know me, but he would go down fast and hard, crying all the way.
 Don’t threaten people Joe!"